 Pop songs that don’t summon something of the era they were recorded in or seem to want to be set in usually get stuck to where I was when they struck me.
 I hear Jefferson Airplane cry out that it’s no secret on a supermarket sound system and I’m in a coffee house with its door open to a side street.
 Traffic breezes from the near end of the block.
 A theatre producer seated behind me is on a long phone call.
 His rehearsals have had a rocky start.
 Does the person who phoned him know of any photographers?
 He finishes his coffee and is gone before I turn to see him.
 I never decode from his side of the conversation what show is opening soon, nine summers ago.

-Almost no orchestral works have picked up such specific associations for me.
-I don’t know why.
-Compositions’ complexity eluding my half-tutored listening; human voices’ presence or absence; album covers’ hues and scenes; no aspect or combination is as consistent as the result.

-Final draft | Pop songs that don’t summon something of the era they were recorded in or seem to want to be set in usually get stuck to where I was when they struck me.
-I hear Jefferson Airplane cry out that it’s no secret on a supermarket sound system and I’m in a coffee house with its door open to a side street.
-Traffic breezes from the near end of the block.
-A theatre producer seated behind me is on a long phone call.
-His rehearsals have had a rocky start.
-Does the person who phoned him know of any photographers?
-He finishes his coffee and is gone before I turn to see him.
-I never decode from his side of the conversation what show is opening soon, nine summers ago.

 Almost no orchestral works have picked up specific images for me.
 I don’t know why.
 Compositions’ complexity eluding my half-tutored listening; human voices’ presence or absence; no aspect or combination is as consistent as the result.